ashwin-uday/filter-it/README.md

 3. Create db and user and update the config file `utils/config`
 4. Enable GmailAPI and download `credentials.json` from google cloud console into the project directory
 4. Run using the command `python filterit.py`
+### Notes
+- Multi-tenancy not supported yet
+- Has a limit of 100 mails, will be removed in future updates